 The Bureau of Labor Statistics estimates that nationwide demand for CPAs will grow by 10% between 2016 and 2026, which is faster than the national average for all professions.
 The rate of growth is slightly lower in Massachusetts where it's projected to climb by 8% between 2014 and 2024.
 By that time there will be 42,100 accountants employed throughout the state, earning a median salary above the 2016 estimate of $74,500.
 These professionals provide cost accounting, auditing, financial reporting, management accounting, and leadership for each private or public firm as well as national and state accounting organizations.
 They also are essential for providing general accounting experience and other related work experience to CPA candidates.
 This guide shows you exactly how to become a certified public accountant and CPA requirements in Massachusetts.

 Get the Required Education

 Search for accredited schools, though not necessarily a ranked program, with four-year programs in accounting that are approved by national and state accounting organizations.
 CPAs are required to have at least a bachelor's degree and complete a minimum of 150 semester hours or 225 quarter hours of college credit.
 In addition, you must complete one of the following education requirements:

-- Option 1 – Earn a bachelor's degree from an accredited institution that includes at least 30 undergraduate semester hours in accounting courses.
+- Option 1 – Earn a bachelor's from an accredited school that includes at least 30 undergraduate semester hours in accounting courses.
 You must take at least 3 semester hours in each of the following subjects – Management, Taxation, Auditing, and Financial Accounting.
 You must also take at least 24 semester hours of undergraduate business courses including at least 3 hours in each of these subjects – Finance, Professional Ethics, Business Information Systems, Business Law.

 - Option 3 – Earn a graduate degree in business accounting or law from and accredited institution that includes at least 30 semester hours of undergraduate accounting courses or 18 hours of graduate courses.
 It must also include 24 hours of undergraduate business courses or 18 hours of graduate courses.